-For traditional schools, extended-day, tuition-based kindergarten does not go through the Choice Program.
+For traditional elementary schools, admissions to extended-day, tuition-based kindergarten (EDK) are not managed through our Choice Program but rather directly by each school with an EDK program.
 Parents of extended-day, tuition-based kindergarteners at traditional schools should note that enrollment in that program does not automatically mean the student will go to the same school for first grade.
 The student must apply through the Choice program for first grade placement if he/she wants to go to a school other than his/her boundary school.
 Also note that the school the child attended for kindergarten may not necessarily be open for Choice.

-For magnet schools, extended-day, tuition-based kindergarten does go through the Choice Program.
+For magnet schools, extended-day, tuition-based kindergarten are managed by the Choice Program.

-Parents of extended-day, tuition-based kindergarteners for magnet schools do not need to reapply for Choice as their Choice approval remains in effect through the highest grade served at their magnet school.
+Parents of extended-day, tuition-based kindergarteners attending magnet schools do not need to reapply for Choice as their Choice approval remains in effect through the highest grade served at their magnet school.

 In-district students are not required to apply for Choice to attend secondary programs like Horizon SOAR, Legacy 2000, Mountain Range High School of Business, Northglenn High STEM and EC@N-STEM Programs and Thornton High International Baccalaureate (IB).
-Application and acceptance to those programs goes through the individual school.
+Admissions to those programs are managed by each school.
 Out-of-district students wishing to attend high school programs that are not schoolwide must apply for both Choice and with the program.
 If the school is not open to Choice then the program is closed to out-of-district students.
 If the student is not selected in the Choice lottery, they are wait listed for the school and program.

 To learn more about Choice and find answers to frequently asked questions, visit the district website at www.adams12.org/choice.
 The Five Star District Planning and Admissions Department determines the acceptance of Choice requests and can be contacted via email at email@example.com or by phone at (720) 972-4055.